-So now Sugar puts two and two together!
-She realizes that Josephine and Junior are one and the same, and follows the boys down to the dock, joining them in their escape.
+Now Sugar puts two and two together.
+She realizes that Josephine and Junior are one and the same, and follows the boys down to the dock to join them in their escape.

 “You don’t understand Osgood, I’M A MAN!”

-But even this doesn’t daunt Osgood, and he brushes Jerry’s revelation off with one of the most classic comedy lines ever put on film:
+But even this doesn’t daunt Osgood.
+He brushes Jerry’s revelation off with one of the most classic comedy lines ever put on film:

 “Well, nobody’s perfect.”

 And that’s the end of the film.